Minicho8/COMP2090SEF_GROUP39/README.md

 Step 3 : open file / drag the file into visual studio code

 Step 4 : click "Run" and "Run Without Debugging" or Ctrl + F5

+Step 5 : noted that you have to download python environment

 Finshed the above steps, the output should be shown belowed and the code is shown above.